maikefer/maikefer.github.io/index.md

 ## Maike Rees
 Hi, let me introduce myself.
 I'm a 25 years young enthusiastic Computer Science student based in southern Germany.
 I'm in my fourth semester of my master's degree with a strong focus on artificial intelligence and a smaller focus on software engineering.
 Currently, I'm figuring out the details of my master's thesis which will be in the field of **explainability of deep neural networks and its application to heart arrythmia localization based on ECG signals**.

-I have worked at Porsche AG doing research on autonomous driving.
+Until recently, I have worked at Porsche AG doing research on autonomous driving.
 I did my bachelor's thesis in silicon vally at Volkswagen Group of America Electronics Research Lab about **Comparison of Machine Learning Techniques for Anomaly Detection in Autonomous Driving**.

 My main interests are machine learning and computer vision, especially their application in medicine and automotive.
 I also like: scientific writing, accesability, clean code standards, teaching.

-Last semester I have been writing small essays about _Artefact Detection in EEG signals for Brain Computer Interfaces_ (also did a lot of implementations) and _A Survey on Neural Network Initialization Methods_.
-I also coded a Eclipse-Plugin to enable NLP-analysis of textfiles.
-You can find according code in my github profile, as well are old university projects (I've learned a lot since I wrote these lines of code ;-)).
+Last semester I have written small essays about _Artefact Detection in EEG signals for Brain Computer Interfaces_ (also did a lot of implementations) and _A Survey on Neural Network Initialization Methods_.
+I also coded an Eclipse-Plugin to enable NLP-analysis of text files.
+You can find the according code in my github profile, as well are old university projects (I've learned a lot since I wrote these lines of code ;-)).
 Sadly, a couple of current projects are confident.

 In my free time I swim, run, dance (salsa and bachata) and lift weights.
 I also volunteer extensively at my Lifesaving Club (DLRG - Deutsche-Lebens-Rettungs-Gesellschaft), especially teaching kids how to swim and teaching trainers how to teach.
 I also enjoy traveling a lot.